 Amendments and improvements Mandatory for annual periods beginning on IFRIC 23 "Uncertainty over Income Tax Treatments".
 Published in June 2016.
-This interpretation clarifies h to apply the recognition and measurement requirements in IAS 12, when there is uncertainty over income treatments.
-Amendment to IFRS 15 "Revenue from Contracts with Customers".
+This interpretation clarifies how to apply the recognition and measurement requirements in IAS 12, when there is uncertainty over income tax treatments.
+01/01/2019 Amendment to IFRS 15 "Revenue from Contracts with Customers".
 Published in April 2016.
-The amendment provides clarifications with regard to identifying performance obligations in contracts with customeraccounting for licensing involving intellectual property and assessing principal versus agent considerations (recording revenue on a gross basis versus the net amount it retains).
-It includes new and modified illustrate examples as a guide, along with practical examples related to the transition to the new standard on revenue. ers, (i.e. tive Amendment to IAS 28 "Investments in Associates and Joint Ventures" in regard to measuring an associate joint venture at fair value.
-Published in December 2016. or 01/01/2018 Amendment to IFRS 9 "Financial Instruments".
+The amendment provides clarifications with regard to identifying performance obligations in contracts with customers, accounting for licensing involving intellectual property and assessing principal versus agent considerations (i.e. recording revenue on a gross basis versus the net amount it retains).
+It includes new and modified illustrative examples as a guide, along with practical examples related to the transition to the new standard on revenue.
+01/01/2018 Amendment to IAS 28 "Investments in Associates and Joint Ventures" in regard to measuring an associate or joint venture at fair value.
+Published in December 2016.
+01/01/2018 Amendment to IFRS 9 "Financial Instruments".
 Published in October 2017.
-The amendment permits me assets to be measured at amortized cost than under the previous version of IFRS 9, in particular some prepayal financial assets with negative compensation.
-The assets affected, which include some loans and debt securiti would otherwise have been measured at fair value through profit and loss (FVTPL).
-For them to qualify amortized cost measurement, the negative compensation must be "reasonable compensation for eatermination of the contract". ble ies, for Amendment to IAS 28 "Investments in Associates and Joint Ventures" Published in October 2017.
-To amendment clarifies that companies should apply IFRS 9 to account for long-term interests in an associate joint venture to which the equity method is not applied.
-The Board has published an example that illustrated how companies should apply the requirements of IFRS 9 and IAS 28 to long-term interests in an associate joint venture. e or utes Amendment to IFRS 3 "Business Combinations" Published in December 2017.
-The amendment clarifies the gaining control of a company that is a joint venture is a business combination that is achieved in stages.
+The amendment permits more assets to be measured at amortized cost than under the previous version of IFRS 9, in particular some prepayable financial assets with negative compensation.
+The assets affected, which include some loans and debt securities, would otherwise have been measured at fair value through profit and loss (FVTPL).
+For them to qualify for amortized cost measurement, the negative compensation must be "reasonable compensation for early termination of the contract".
+01/01/2019 Amendment to IAS 28 "Investments in Associates and Joint Ventures" Published in October 2017.
+This amendment clarifies that companies should apply IFRS 9 to account for long-term interests in an associate or joint venture to which the equity method is not applied.
+The Board has published an example that illustrates how companies should apply the requirements of IFRS 9 and IAS 28 to long-term interests in an associate or joint venture.
+01/01/2019 Amendment to IFRS 3 "Business Combinations" Published in December 2017.
+The amendment clarifies that gaining control of a company that is a joint venture is a business combination that is achieved in stages.
 The acquirer must remeasure previously held interests in that business at fair value at the date of acquisition.
-Amendment to IFRS 11 "Joint Arrangements" Published in December 2017.
-The amendment clarifies the when an entity obtains joint control of a business that is a joint operation, the entity does not remeasure previously held interests in that business.
+01/01/2019 Amendment to IFRS 11 "Joint Arrangements" Published in December 2017.
+The amendment clarifies that when an entity obtains joint control of a business that is a joint operation, the entity does not remeasure previously held interests in that business.
+01/01/2019 156 ome tax periods beginning on or after 01/01/2019

-Amendments and improvements Mandatory for annual periods beginning on or after Amendment to IAS 12 "Income Taxes".
+Amendments and improvements

+Amendment to IAS 12 "Income Taxes".
 Published in December 2017.
 This amendment clarifies that the income tax consequences of dividends on financial instruments classified as equity should be recognized when the past transactions or events that generated distributable profits were originally recognized.

+Mandatory for annual

-01/01/2019 Amendment to IAS 23 "Borrowing Costs".
+Amendment to IAS 23 "Borrowing Costs".
 Published in December 2017.
 This amendment clarifies that the borrowing costs of specific borrowings that remain outstanding after the related qualifying asset is ready for intended use or for sale will be considered as part of the general borrowing costs of the entity.
-01/01/2019